babashka/cli/README.md

 ```

 The completions call goes through a hidden `org.babashka.cli/completions`
-subcommand group that `dispatch` adds for you.
+command group that `dispatch` adds for you.
 Running `mycli
 org.babashka.cli/completions snippet --shell <shell>` prints the install snippet
 for that specific shell to stdout.
 It does not write files or edit your shell
 config for you.

-Subcommands and options come with completion support out of the box.
+Commands and options come with completion support out of the box.
 Descriptions come from the
-same `:desc` (options) and `:doc` (subcommands) you already write for `--help`.
+same `:desc` (options) and `:doc` (commands) you already write for `--help`.
 A
-`:no-doc` subcommand or option is hidden.
+`:no-doc` command or option is hidden.
 Options that already appeared are filtered
-out of later suggestions, except repeatable options (e.g. `:coerce [:string]`).
+out of later suggestions, except repeatable options (e.g., `:coerce [:string]`).

-Here follow the instructions to enable auto-completions in your shell.
+Instructions follow to enable auto-completions in your shell.

 ### Bash